William Collins & Sons (London, Glasgow, UK)

 The half title page includes the series and series number.

-The series titles are listed facing the tile page.
+The series titles are listed facing the title page.

 Printing date and original publication date are included on the copyright page.